dhaneshsivasamy07/hackthebox/notes/Regular Commands.md

 # add \x after every two characters, the .. denotes the two characters, \x&, adds \x and & doesnt delete the characters that were before
 cat hexpayload.txt | sed 's/../\\x&/g'

+# replace something in a file, replace the last occurance of , in the intel_update.log file
+sed -i 'sed -i 's/,$/\]/' intel_update.log
 ```

 #### tr